UK PM Johnson vows "world-beating" track and trace COVID system by June 1

-LONDON, May 20 (Reuters) - British Prime Minister Boris Johnson said on Wednesday that a programme to track and trace those suspected of having been in contact with people who have tested positive for COVID-19 would be in place by June 1.
+LONDON, May 20 (Reuters) - British Prime Minister Boris Johnson said on Wednesday a programme to test and trace those suspected of having been in contact with people who have tested positive for COVID-19 would be in place by June 1.

+Johnson, who himself was hospitalised with COVID-19 earlier this year, has been criticised over his handling of the coronavirus outbreak, with a suggestion that schools reopen to some pupils from June 1 challenged by some who say they should not do so until the true spread of the virus is better known through testing.

+Earlier this month, Johnson unveiled a roadmap to ease measures that have closed much of the economy for weeks, including a move - at the earliest by June 1 - to begin the opening of shops and to return some pupils to school.

 "We have growing confidence that we will have a test, track and test operation that will be world-beating and yes it will be in place by June 1," Johnson told parliament in exchanges with opposition Labour leader Keir Starmer.

-He initially told Starmer that he was confident it would be in place by that date if other conditions were satisfied and it was "entirely provisional".
+The test and track programme is seen as a key measure to reopen the country, but has also been dogged by criticism after opposition lawmakers said an earlier promise of a national roll-out of a National Health Service (NHS)-developed COVID-19 smartphone app had slipped from the middle of this month.

+A Department of Health and Social Care spokesman said the government was "working at pace to develop our test and trace service, which will significantly improve our ability to track the virus and stop the spread."

-(Reporting by Elizabeth Piper and Estelle Shirbon; writing by Michael Holden; editing by Stephen Addison)
+(Reporting by Elizabeth Piper, Estelle Shirbon and Paul Sandle; editing by Stephen Addison)

 ((michael.holden@thomsonreuters.com; +44 207 542 3213; Reuters Messaging: michael.holden.thomsonreuters.com@reuters.net))